Aicoaching2025/Fraud-Detection/README.md

 # Fraud Detection with Data Science: Key Insights & Best Practices

 This README outlines key conclusions and actionable insights for fraud detection using data science techniques.
 The following points describe how you can leverage domain-specific features and model outputs (e.g., from a logistic regression model) to flag potential fraudulent behavior.
-This guide is designed for data scientists and financial professionals alike, and it's perfect for sharing on LinkedIn to showcase your expertise in fraud detection.
+This guide is designed for data scientists and financial professionals alike.

 ---